Oil pulling for (dental) health

 Oil pulling and damaged fillings or cracked teeth

 I have not personally heard or experienced the following but wanted to pass on a warning I found on the internet maintaining that a number of people have reported pre-damaged teeth splitting while oil pulling and that they might wish to consult a dentist before starting the practice.
+Another one reported that after trying oil pulling a filling was loosened and all or part of the filling fell out.

 The late erudite father Thomas Häberle, an eminent but little known Swiss naturopath, used olive oil massages to great effect in a number of illnesses.
 He stressed that he reaped great successes using olive oil for diseases of the bones and head, writing that olive oil is able to penetrate even the hardest bones and bring healing where it is needed.
 For this reason it seems ideal to use for oil pulling.